defiant00/nsharp-legacy/Docs/notes.md

 Check types with `is` and support c# single-line declaration cast check `if val is SomeClass c`
 Cast with `as`, `val as SomeClass`

-[X] no syntactic sugar for string concatenation (call concat and tostring if you really need it)
 [ ] no `break` in a `switch`
 [ ] each switch case is its own scope
 [ ] implicit types wherever possible